 Stacie’s grin was momentary.
 “I’d complain to the captain about the poor service, but ...”

 She stepped aside so we could look.
 A pile of three bodies lay in a pool of blood in the center of the floor.
 The captain’s was one of them.

 There were two more bodies, these by the front entrance, their mortal faces frozen with surprise.
-Hindy stood over them, the sword she was gripping dripping.
+Hindy stood over them, the sword she was gripping dripping almost to the hilt.
 Fan and Rynag-tai went to her while Stacie and I hurried to the captain.
 Two of his crew had joined him in death.
 All had been shot in the head execution-style and for some gruesome reason stacked on each other.

 “If the pirates suspect any trouble,” hissed a portly man in a fine dinner jacket, “they will kill us!
 They told us!”

 “I hate to inform you, my good man,” I murmured, going through the captain’s pockets and finding a set of keys in a hidden one (experienced captains often had hidden pockets sewn into their clothing), “but they’re going to kill us anyway as soon as they finish loading the green sugar onto the scalawag just off port.”

 A woman screamed.
 Another fainted.

 Hindy scowled.
 Stacie shook her head.

 “Were we not up here,” she said, “we’d be completely helpless.”